noussan/EVs_electricity_mixes/README.md

 # EVs_electricity_mixes
-Calculation of generation mixes for EV charging profiles
+This repo is the basis for a research work that aims to calculate the average electricity mix and the GHG emissions factor for different EV charging profiles.